Jerry-J007/MUSIC_STREAMER/README.md

 ### 4. Download FFmpeg for Windows using this Link
 https://www.gyan.dev/ffmpeg/builds/ffmpeg-release-essentials.zip

-### 5. Create the local database architecture in MySql workbench using the schema provided in
+### 5. Create the local database architecture in MySql workbench using the schema provided in Database_Schema.png

+### 6.Change your local password in the following files
+authenticator.py , backup.py , music_streamer.py

+### 7.Boot UP the server.py file

+### 8.Open a  new terminal and boot up the terminal_UI.py file